 We drench millions of hectares of land with poison.
 Why?

-How about another idea: ditch the farming subsidies, ditch the pesticides, stop wasting food, and then see how that works!?
+How about another idea: ditch the farming subsidies supporting practices which poison the earth, ditch the pesticides, stop wasting food, and then see how that works!?

 Personally, I think when international patents suggest efficacy against a class of insects or species within it, shouldn’t this be taken into account in risk assessment for non-target species?